 Black ops assassin Sierra Six finds himself on the bad side of the game when a target turns out to be an ex-agent.
-Worse, the ex-agent gifts him with a tell-all encrypted drive before dying.
-As he flees from Asia to Europe, Six discovers to his disgust that his ex-handler and ward were kidnapped; the incriminated officials at the CIA will stop at nothing to retrieve the drive.
+Worse, the ex-agent gifts him a tell-all encrypted drive before dying.
+As Six flees from Asia to Europe, he discovers to his disgust that his ex-handler and ward were kidnapped; the incriminated officials at the CIA will stop at nothing to retrieve the incriminating drive.
 Six’s deadliest threat also comes in the form of the sociopathic Lloyd Hansen.
 An ex-agent himself, Hansen wouldn’t mind laying siege to an entire city just to eliminate Six.

 Since starting this blog, I’ve forced myself to be more receptive to so-called popcorn action thrillers.

 I didn’t previously detest them, but rarely would I have anything nice to say.
-In the spirit of reviewer’s objectivity, though, I now compel myself to acknowledge that such thrillers deliver some sort of cathartic therapy, insipid as they might be.
-This is therapy that many viewers crave.
+In the spirit of reviewer’s objectivity, though, I now force myself to acknowledge that such thrillers deliver some sort of cathartic therapy.
+This is therapy that many viewers crave or need.

-I kept reminding myself of this while streaming The Gray Man last night.
+I kept reminding myself of this acknowledgement when streaming The Gray Man last night.
 In the end, though, this Netflix special, promoted as one of the most expensive ever, was still a drag to sit through.
 With or without popcorn.
 Therapy or not.

 The story barely addresses these.
-At the end of everything, just leaving us with a perfunctory flashback of Six’s childhood.
-The whole movie, in a nutshell, is little more than one dizzying pandemonium to another.
+At the end of everything, it just leaves us with no more than a perfunctory flashback of Six’s childhood.
+The whole movie, in a nutshell, is just one dizzying pandemonium to another.